thoughtbot/guides/css/README.md

 ### Nesting

 Native CSS nesting is well-supported in modern browsers.
-It's useful for keeping component styles self-contained, though deep nesting (more than 2–3 levels) can make specificity and readability harder to manage.
+It's useful for keeping component styles self-contained, though deep nesting can make specificity and readability harder to manage.

+- Keep nesting to a maximum of 3 levels deep when possible.
+- Favor nesting for pseudo-classes, pseudo-elements, media queries, and feature queries.
+- Err on the side of unnesting elements if they can be specified in other ways (e.g. naming).

 ```css
 .card {